gethiox/HIDI/cmd/hidi/hidi-config/user/README.md

 For example, key Z has default offset 0 (first channel), key X has offset 1 (second channel), channels will shift when `channel_up` was triggered, now key Z is at second channel where key X is at third channel.

-When channel offset + current channel will exceed expected 1-16 range, it will wrap around back to beginning when needed.
+When channel offset + current channel will exceed expected 1-16 range, it will wrap around back to beginning.

 ### OpenRGB